 Early Notables of the Birckhead family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Birckhead Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Birckhead Notables in all our PDF Extended History products and printed products wherever possible.